jackalstomper/Prime-RAM-Watch-CT/README.md

 	  You can find ZeroBrane Studio here https://studio.zerobrane.com/ More simple text editors like Notepad or Notepad++ also work.

+# First Usage

+Go into Cheat Engine Settings and navigate to Scan Settings

+From here, uncheck the first two boxes for MEM_PRIVATE and MEM_IMAGE.

+Finally check the third box to force Cheat Engine to only scan MEM_MAPPED.
+Dolphin emulator uses mapped memory for its emulated memory so it's important that we only scan that.

+#### (Note: this will mean that we are only scanning mapped memory from here on out so you'll have to
+change your settings back if you use cheat engine in other applications)

 # How to use